 - (a) The Director's authority shall include: - (I) Making the initial determination as to whether an applicant has met the requirements to sit for the certification examination, or to be certified; - (II) Approving or disapproving program applications; - (III) Determining the equivalency of first aid and cardiopulmonary resuscitation training; - (IV) At the Director's discretion, selecting qualified evaluators to administer the skills examinations described in Rule 16; - (V) Determining the merit of challenges relating to the administration of examinations pursuant to Rules 15 and 16; - (VI) Determining the merits of variance requests, consistent with the basic purposes and policies of § 24-31-301, et seq., C.R.S.
-(2004), and of the Board, in accordance with Rule 7 and Rule 8; - (VII) Discharging such other powers or duties as the Board or the Attorney General may direct. - (b) If any action or determination made by the Director pursuant to this rule is not appealed by the applicant within thirty (30) days pursuant to Rule 5(c), such determination shall be deemed final agency action.
+(2006), and of the Board, in accordance with Rule 7 and Rule 8; - (VII) Discharging such other powers or duties as the Board or the Attorney General may direct. - (b) If any action or determination made by the Director pursuant to this rule is not appealed by the applicant within thirty (30) days pursuant to Rule 5(c), such determination shall be deemed final agency action.

-Rule 4 - Subject Matter Experts
+Rule 4 - Subject Matter Experts Effective March 1, 2006

 - (a) Each year the Board shall appoint committees of subject matter experts to provide professional technical support in the areas of academic curriculum, arrest control, firearms and law enforcement driving.
-Each committee shall consist of the Director or the Director's designee and one member of the Board, who shall serve as co-chairs, and other specialists from the law enforcement community.
-Any person wishing to be appointed, either active law enforcement officer, law enforcement professional or retired peace officer, must apply to the Director in writing by December 1 of the preceding year.
-Appointments may be made, upon the applicant's merits, during the calendar year at the discretion of the Director and each of the committee chairs. - (b) The committees: - (I) Review and provide recommendations regarding training programs and committee recommendations, to include training justification and research data, which shall be submitted in writing.
-Committee recommendations shall be made available to the P.O.S.T.
-Board, all SME committee chairs, academy directors, and other persons of interest at least six weeks prior to the P.O.S.T.
-Board meeting in which the Board will consider the recommendation as an agenda item.
-Empirical information should be included to identify whether the new skills standards can be implemented into existing training programs and should state the instructional program to be recognized to provide the training and/or certify instructor trainers.
-All SME committee recommendations shall be posted on the P.O.S.T. website. - (II) Participate in inspections of all P.O.S.T. approved programs and training academies; - (III) Conduct skills examinations in accordance with Rules 11 and 16; and - (IV) Establish minimum qualifications for committee membership.
+Each committee shall consist of the Director or the Director's designee who shall serve as the chairperson, one member of the Board, and other subject matter experts from the law enforcement community.
+Any person wishing to be appointed, either active law enforcement officer, law enforcement professional or retired peace officer, and who meets the minimum qualifications for membership, may apply for membership at any time throughout the calendar year.
+Appointments will be made upon the applicant's merits and at the discretion of the Director and each of the committee chairs. - (b) The committees: - (I) Review and provide recommendations to the Board regarding skills training programs, academic curriculums, instructor training programs and other courses or programs that pertain to the establishment and maintenance of standards for peace officer training; and - (II) Participate in inspections of all P.O.S.T. approved programs and training academies; and - (III) Conduct skills examinations in accordance with Rules 11 and 16; and - (IV) Establish minimum qualifications for committee membership.